CEED/MAGMA/sparse-iter/README.txt

 "--format k"
     k = 0 : CSR
-    k = 1 : ELLPACK
+    k = 1 : ELLPACK/ELL
-    k = 2 : SELLP
+    k = 2 : SELL-P

 "--blocksize k"
-    for Magma_ELLPACKRT: denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLP: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLP: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor
+    for Magma_SELL-P: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor

 "--alignment k"
-    for Magma_ELLPACKRT: k denotes the number of threads assigned to one row
-                      notice: blocksize * alignment needs to fit into shared mem for Magma_SELLCM: k denotes the number of threads assigned to one row
+    for Magma_SELL-P: k denotes the number of threads assigned to one row
                       notice: blocksize * alignment needs to fit into shared mem

 "--maxiter k"